-NDP Production Grants provide funding to artists/companies to create new dance works and touring subsidies to the U.S. organizations who bring that work to their communities.
+NDP Production Grants provide funding to artists/companies to create new dance works and touring subsidies to the U.S. organizations who bring those works to their communities.

 - up to $35,000 to support a U.S.* tour of the work

-Creation funds and general operating funds are paid directly to the artist or their fiscal sponsor to cover expenses related to making the new work during the creation period.
-Grant recipients are expected to complete a final report within 40 days of the project's premiere as designated in the contract.
+Creation funds and general operating funds are paid directly to the artist/company or their fiscal sponsor to cover expenses related to making the new work during the creation period (defined as the period from the receipt of funds to the premiere of the work.
+Works may not premiere before September of the award year).

-The four NDP touring periods available for projects that receive a 2018 Production Grant are:
+The NDP touring period for projects that receive a 2019 Production Grant:

 To be eligible to apply for a Production Grant, applicants must: